pgorman/dangerjaunt/dangerjaunt.md

 Soar with a movement rate of 120 feet per round.
 The referee rolls the duration of the spell without disclosing the result to the player.
-Range: touch, duration: d6 turn + 1 turn/level.
+Range: touch, duration: d6 turns + 1 turn/level.

 #### 5. Lightning Bolt ####